awsdocs/amazon-eks-user-guide/doc_source/cluster-autoscaler.md

 The Cluster Autoscaler requires the following IAM permissions to make calls to AWS APIs on your behalf\.

-If you used the previous `eksctl` commands to create your node groups, these permissions are automatically provided and attached to your worker node IAM roles\.
-If you did not use `eksctl`, you must create an IAM policy with the following document and attach it to your worker node IAM roles\.
+If you used the previous `eksctl` commands to create your node groups, these permissions are automatically provided and attached to your node IAM roles\.
+If you did not use `eksctl`, you must create an IAM policy with the following document and attach it to your node IAM roles\.
 For more information, see [Modifying a role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_modify.html) in the *IAM User Guide*\.

 ```
 {